Buying RCI Points Guide

 RCI Points Buying Guide – Running Costs – Called The Management Fee (MF) or Maintenance Fee

 So far so good, but what about those running costs and how do you know how to choose a good timeshare to buy that works well in RCI Points as opposed to a nightmare?
 Well that’s easier than you think, but takes a little explaining.
 First you have to understand the management fee and the different valuations given to weeks by RCI, dependent on their “Resorts Of Proven Demand” Index

 Firstly all timeshares have what is called a management fee, which is billed every year for each week owned.
-This is a charge for the running cost of the resort, shared amongst all the owners and covers staff costs, upkeep, taxes, tourism licenses renovation and refurbishment and of course the maintenance of the specific apartment that you own as well as all other costs a resort incurs.
+This is a charge for the running cost of the resort, shared among all the owners and covers staff costs, upkeep, taxes, tourism licenses renovation and refurbishment and of course the maintenance of the specific apartment that you own as well as all other costs a resort incurs.
 This ensure that what you own remains in tip top condition, so that anyone that uses it feels that it is as good as new.

 Management Fees and Weeks As Points.
 The thing with management fees is that they are shared collectively with all owners at a resort, right across the year.
 Resorts charge a fee for each type or class of unit, so a studio one fee, a one bedroom another fee, a two bed another and similarly a unit with more bathrooms may have another higher fee and so on.
-So an apartment suite may be $440 a week and here is the bit you need to be clever on.
+So an apartment suite may be $600 a week and here is the bit you need to be clever on.

 Here is how to Buy RCI Points the right way by Buying RCI Points Guide